 1. Pilates reconnects your mind and your body.

 Chronic Lyme disease can make you feel as though your body has betrayed you, and that you have no control over what’s happening to you.
 In contrast, a consistent Pilates practice reinforces the connection between the mind and the body and allows you to see that although many things may not be in your control, you still have the power to make specific changes to movements in a manner that feels best to you.
-When you focus your attention on the muscle groups working during an exercise, you become acutely aware of the slight adjustments each muscle is making to rebuild your body.
+When you focus your attention on the muscle groups working order soma overnight delivery during an exercise, you become acutely aware of the slight adjustments each muscle is making to rebuild your body.

 Understanding that your mind and body work together to develop a stronger you is a very encouraging thought.